-Use the following procedure to configure your security appliance to send Internet requests to Websense software for filtering.
+To configure your security appliance to send Internet requests to Websense software for filtering:

-- 1. Access the security appliance from a console, or from a remote terminal using telnet for access. - 2.
+- 1. Access the security appliance from a console, or from a remote terminal using telnet for access - 2.
 Enter your password. - 3.
 Enter enable, followed by the enable password to put the security appliance into Privilege EXEC mode.